 What is a retainer?

-A retainer is a device designed to hold your teeth in position once they have been moved into the right place using braces.
+A retainer is a device designed to hold the teeth in position once they have been moved into the right place using braces.

-A permanent retainer is a line of metal which is attached to the inside of your teeth to stop them moving.
+A permanent retainer is a line of metal that is attached to the inside of the teeth to stop them moving.